cilium/tetragon/docs/content/en/docs/getting-started/deployment/kubernetes.md

 command.

 {{< note >}}
-You can find the chart and its documentation with all availabe values for configuration in [install/kubernetes](https://github.com/cilium/tetragon/tree/main/install/kubernetes) in the Tetragon repository.
-You can use any of the value and override them with `--set KEY1=VALUE1,KEY2=VALUE2`.
+You can find the chart and its documentation with all available values for configuration in [install/kubernetes](https://github.com/cilium/tetragon/tree/main/install/kubernetes) in the Tetragon repository.
+You can use any of the values and override them with `--set KEY1=VALUE1,KEY2=VALUE2`.
 {{< /note >}}

 ```shell